sukovanej/inseminator/readme.md

 from the very beginning you are not forced to think about the design of the application and the main driver is very fast implementation and delivering to a customer.
 That is totally rasonable.

-But sometimes you might feel like adding new features and introducing new coleges to the codebase is very hard (as a consequence - expensive).
+But sometimes you might feel like adding new features and introducing new colleages to the codebase is very hard (as a consequence - expensive).
 When searching for a single thing in the code you find yourself being in a package containing database queries and json output construction for the API at the same time.
 Moreover the session object for a database is somehow magically